 - In findings, we have many pre-fabricated pieces (ear wires, components, toggle clasps) and are looking to add to the findings line so be sure to let us know what you’d most like to see.

 - No, sadly there is no casting grain—it’d be kinda like putting a jelly donut in a blender.
 All you end up with is an alloy something like silver solder (the composition is similar).

-Question #9 What else do I need to get working on this silver-filled stuff?
+Question #9: What else do I need in order to get working with this silver-filled stuff?

 Nothing, really.
 If you’re soldering, just make sure you have a barrier flux on hand to use.

 Question #10: Where do I go for more information?

 www.riogrande.com (where else?)